cacheflowe/ctd-design-studio/README.md

 📋 Agenda

-- Justin back from Chicago?
+- Justin back from Chicago
 - Review prototype progress
   - Address group concerns & roadblocks
   - Revisit concepts
-- DDI field trip?
-  - Other fabrication companies to look at: Demiurge, Bednark, Two Seven, Steelab, Scenicorp, Paper Airplane
 - 🚩 You should be around 50% done with your prototype by this point

 👨‍🏫 Presentations

 - [Tools of the Trade](./docs/tools-of-the-trade.md)
+- Guest: Storytelling, performance, community engagement & activism w/[Stephen Brackett](https://www.youthonrecord.org/team-member/stephen-brackett)

 ---